 Best Quiet Generator

-We like it’s super-quiet 50 – 57-decibel noise level, making it one of the quietest available.
-Other highlights include 13-hour runtime at 50% load on a full 3.4-gallon tank and CO-Minder to monitor carbon monoxide levels.
-It’s also parallel capable if you want to connect 2 together.
+With a noise level of only 50-57 decibels, it’s one of the quietest generators available.
+Additionally, it offers a 13-hour runtime at 50% load on a full 3.4-gallon tank, and it’s parallel capable if you need to connect two generators together.